diffprog/slides/intro.md

 grad_fun = jit(grad(loss_fn))
 ```

-The user can focus on expressing the forward computation (model), enabling fast experimentation.
+The user can focus on expressing the forward computation (model), enabling fast experimentation and alleviating the need for error-prone manual gradient derivation.

 ---

-# The autodiff revolution
+## The autodiff revolution

 .grid[
 .kol-1-2.left.width-100[